Violas de Arame -- wire string Folk "Guitars" from Portugal and the Azores Islands -- FOR SALE

 Tuning is in 6 courses: eeE, aaA, ddD, gG, bb, ee (6th to 1st)

-The design of this viola is typical of the Azorean Island of Terceira, it was made in northern Portugal.
+The design of this viola with the airplane propellor is typical of the Azorean Island of Terceira, it was made in northern Portugal.

 Please inquire by email about particulars: